Search: 138 results

 Now the Philistine came forward early and late, and he took his stand [for] forty days.

-I went out after him, and overcame him, and took it out of his mouth: and if, turning on me, he came at me, I took him by the hair and overcame him and put him to death.
+And I went out after him and smote him, and took it out of his mouth.
+And when he arose against me, I caught him by the beard and smote him and slew him.

-Then David fastened his sword over his armor and tried to walk, [but he could not,] because he was not used to them.
-And David said to Saul, “I cannot go with these, because I am not used to them.”
-So David took them off.
+David strapped his sword on his clothing, and he tried to move; for he had not tested it.
+David said to Saul, "I can't go with these; for I have not tested them."
+David took them off.

 This day Jehovah will deliver thee into my hand; and I smote thee and took away thy head from off thee, and I gave the carcass of the camp of the rovers this day to the birds of the heavens, and to the beasts of the earth: and all the earth shall know that there is a God to Israel.

-And David put his hand in his bag, and took thence a stone, and slang it, and smote the Philistine in his forehead, that the stone sunk into his forehead; and he fell upon his face to the earth.
+And David put his hand in his bag, and took thence a stone, and hurled it with his sling, and smote the Philistine in his forehead, that the stone sunk into his forehead; and he fell upon his face to the earth.

-Therefore David ran, and stood upon the Philistine, and took his sword, and drew it out of the sheath thereof, and slew him, and cut off his head therewith.
+Therefore David ran and stood upon the Philistine, and took his sword, and drew it out of its sheath, and slew him, and cut off his head with it.
 And when the Philistines saw their champion was dead, they fled.

 Then the children of Israel came back from going after the Philistines, and took their goods from the tents.

-And David took the head of the Philistine, and brought it to Jerusalem; but he put his armour in his tent.
+And David took the head of the Philistine, and brought it to Jerusalem; but he put his armor in his tent.

 And as David returned from the slaughter of the Philistine, Abner took him, and brought him before Saul with the head of the Philistine in his hand.